 The Civil Society Innovation Fund Ethiopia

-Objectives
+Objectives of CSIF

 • Output 1: Provides innovative, flexible and context specific capacity strengthening support and funding for new and emerging CSOs working on media, gender and human rights to enable them to join the civil society sector and be able to identify pressing societal issues and design and effectively manage projects on these issues.